pamelafox/starlette_mcp_sse/README.md

 # Starlette MCP SSE

-A Server-Sent Events (SSE) implementation using Starlette framework.
+A Server-Sent Events (SSE) implementation using Starlette framework with Model Context Protocol (MCP) integration.

 ## Description

-This project demonstrates how to implement Server-Sent Events (SSE) using the Starlette framework.
+This project demonstrates how to implement Server-Sent Events (SSE) using the Starlette framework while integrating Model Context Protocol (MCP) functionality.
+The key feature is the seamless integration of MCP's SSE capabilities within a full-featured Starlette web application that includes custom routes.

 ## Features

-- Server-Sent Events (SSE) implementation
+- Server-Sent Events (SSE) implementation with MCP
-- Starlette framework integration
+- Starlette framework integration with custom routes
+- Unified web application with both MCP and standard web endpoints
+- Customizable route structure
+- Clean separation of concerns between MCP and web functionality

+## Architecture

+This project showcases a modular architecture that:

+1. Integrates MCP SSE endpoints (`/sse` and `/messages/`) into a Starlette application
+2. Provides standard web routes (`/`, `/about`, `/status`, `/docs`)
+3. Demonstrates how to maintain separation between MCP functionality and web routes

 ## Installation